Nimain/MyAndroCallPro/README.md

-# MyAndroCallPro
-This is a call data android application
+This is caller application for mobile.There is tracking the caller location by this app.